 Users can only enter their debit card information because the company said it wanted to minimize and avoid fees as much as possible.
 Similar to bank transactions and deposits, payments could take up to three business days to go through.
 Facebook is looking to explore the popular mobile payments space and keep users on its site longer.
 According to its F8 developers conference in March, its messenger app was used by 600 million people worldwide (1).

 For one, Facebook payments provide a direct link for your ecommerce business to the consumer.
 Since their debit card information is already linked to the platform, the payment is seamless and easy to use.
-Facebook is already , and now that users can link their payment information to the social media outlet, they can make purchases more quickly and easily than ever before.
+Facebook is already a major advertising platform, and now that users can link their payment information to the social media outlet, they can make purchases more quickly and easily than ever before.

 In addition to creating a seamless payment funnel for consumers, Facebook payments also open up a world of opportunities for its advertisers.
 Facebook already sells individuals' personal information to companies that market on its platform, and it's likely your ecommerce business can obtain individual card numbers and purchase history as well.
 By getting this information, your online business can better optimize its outreach to consumers, sending more relevant messaging and offers.
 This type of customized marketing approach may gross higher bottom-line gains as a result.